-CoinAtlas is a company that provides you with a portfolio tracker for stocks and/or cryptocurrencies by providing the user with a template of google spreadsheet.
+CoinAtlas is a company that provides you with a portfolio tracker for stocks and cryptocurrencies by providing the user with a template of a google spreadsheet.

 No, the user is obliged to make a copy of the template.
 CoinAtlas will not have access to the personal copy made by the user.
-If for whatever reason, the user decides to share his/her spreadsheet, then any information shared through that spreadsheet will be treated with the strictest confidence.
+If the user decides to share their spreadsheet for whatever reason, then any information shared through that spreadsheet will be treated with the strictest confidence.
 CoinAtlas will never sell your information to any third party.

 You can find the differences outlined at the homepage in the pricing section.

-These are two different accouting methods used to calculate realized gains.
-FIFO stands for first in, first out and LIFO for last in, first out.
+These are two different accounting methods used to calculate realized gains.
+FIFO stands for first in, first out, and LIFO for last in, first out.
 Learn more about the difference and possible tax implications here.

 No, this feature will be implemented in the future.
 However, there is a workaround:

 - Select the second row of the History sheet and click on the "filter" icon.

 - Click on the arrow next to "Date" and sort the history sheet in ascending order.